 Title: Photodynamic therapy as an alternative tool against osteosarcoma: concepts and recent advances

-Authors: Lucas D. Dias
+Authors: Lucas D. Dias1, Júlia M. Veronese2

 Abstract: Osteosarcoma is one of the most common primary malignancies of bone in childhood and adolescence.
 This disease shows a poor prognosis for patients with metastatic or recurrent disease (survival < 20%).
-In this sense, novel approaches to treat this disease have been evaluated, namely, photodynamic therapy.
+In this sense, a novel approach to treat this disease has been evaluated, namely, photodynamic therapy.
 This alternative and efficient therapeutic tool is based on use of a photosensitizing molecule, molecular oxygen, and an appropriate source light yielding oxidative species able to combat cancer cells.
 In this review, some of the important biochemical and clinical events involved in osteosarcoma as well as concepts and clinical applications of photodynamic therapy will be reported and discussed.
 Moreover, we review the last 5 years (2015-2019) regarding the application of photodynamic therapy against osteosarcoma.